Moya/Moya/docs/CommunityProjects.md

 Community Projects
 --------------------

 We appreciate all the work being done by the community around Moya.
-If you would like to have your work featured in the list below, simply create a pull request adding it to the list (if there is no fitting headline, please add one).
+If you would like to have your work featured in the list below, simply create a pull request adding it to the list (if there is no fitting headline, please consider adding one).

 Extensions
 --------------------